uptech/engineering/content/docs/process/milestone-estimations/index.md

 As we go through this process we are often running into **Risks** and most of the time you need to do some further research to understand and mitigate the risk.
-This is the perfect time to break those stories out.
+This is the perfect time to break those tasks out.

-You can also see by doing so how breaking the research task out helps you to think about these characteristics for each of these stories.
+You can also see by doing so how breaking the research task out helps you to think about and adjust the characteristics for the story and it's associated research task.

 ## Example